Meta-analysis of Censored Adverse Events: Application

 \section{Application}

-In this section, we apply the proposed Bayesian method of joint modeling to the real data meta-analysis of grade 3 or higher adverse events (AEs) with censored information \citep{wang2019treatment}.
-The goal is to evaluate the incidence probabilities of pneumonitis (referring to inflammation of lung tissue) of two PD-1 and three PD-L1 inhibitors in a meta-analysis of 125 clinical studies.
+In this section, we apply the proposed Bayesian method to modeling a meta-analysis of Grade 3 or higher AEs with censored information \citep{wang2019treatment}.
+The goal is to evaluate the incidence probabilities of pneumonitis (referring to inflammation of lung tissue) in two PD-1 and three PD-L1 inhibitors in a meta-analysis of 125 clinical studies.
+Pneumonitis is a typical serious AE not only leading to hospital admission and potentially permanent lung damage or death, but also resulting in treatment discontinuation \citep{chuzi2017clinical, zhong2020immune}.
 Such kind of inflammatory or immune-related AEs are of special interest for cancer immunotherapy.
+Specifically, around 35\% of grade 3 or higher AEs of pneumonitis across studies were incompletely reported.

+We compare six models to determine the best model for grade 3 or higher pneumonitis data.
+The linear combination in (\ref{eq3}) could entail one or more of the following terms: the between-study random effects ($\alpha$), drug or drug-dose random effects ($\eta$), and cancer type random effects ($\zeta$).
+Model 1 (M1) is the simplest model with only study effects.
+Model 2-4 (M2-M4) consider adding cancer effect, drug effect, and drug-dose effect to the M1, respectively.
+With both cancer effect and drug effect, Model 6 (M6) is more complex than Model 5 (M5) because it also takes dose level into consideration.
+To specify the priors for each random effect in the proposed logistic model, we assume normal distributions